Integrated quality assets

 Why it is important

 A key part of Ramsay’s business strategy is driving stronger growth from the core and developing new growth platforms.
-This includes a pipeline of developments and potential acquisitions of additional hospitals, health services or businesses with relevant adjacencies.
+This includes a pipeline of developments and partnerships with health services and/or businesses with relevant adjacencies in support of our Ramsay 2030 Strategic Priority of ‘connecting patient and doctor journeys.’
 Ensuring these assets and new infrastructure are efficient and future-fit is essential to maintaining a resilient asset base.

 Our management approach